 *If you take into account prisoners, a large majority of African American men in some urban areas have been labeled felons for life.
 (In the Chicago area, the figure is nearly 80%.)
 These men are part of a growing undercaste — not class, caste — permanently relegated, by law, to a second-class status.
 They can be denied the right to vote, automatically excluded from juries, and legally discriminated against in employment, housing, access to education, and public benefits, much as their grandparents and great-grandparents were during the Jim Crow era.

 I had the honor of interviewing Michelle Alexander back in April of 2010, after she published her much lauded book, which explores the new caste system created by the War on Drugs and felony disenfranchisement laws in America.
-She thoroughly and thoughtfully explains and cites the ways in which politicians, funded by corporate lobbyists, have exploited and encouraged fear and backlash amongst low-income white Americans in the face of gains made during the Civil Rights era, thereby allowing a system that arrests, brands as felons, and then ushers young people of color into a parallel social universe.
-Once branded, they can be denied the right to vote, automatically excluded from juries, and legally discriminated against in many of the ways in which African Americans were discriminated against during the Jim Crow era.
+She thoroughly and thoughtfully explains the ways in which politicians, funded by corporate lobbyists, have exploited and encouraged fear and backlash amongst low-income white Americans in the face of gains made during the Civil Rights era.
+She deftly unpacks how a system that arrests, brands as felons, and then ushers young people of color into a parallel social universe operates across America today.

 I’d like to take this opportunity, with the re-issuance of her book in paperback, to remind everyone of her final message, one that hearkens back to the work that Dr. Martin Luther King, Jr. was doing at the end of this life.
 She calls for an evolution from a Civil Rights Movement to a Human Rights Movement.
 She calls for a united agenda that has at its heart care, compassion, and concern for all people.